veebch/hometime/README.md

 A physical LED progress bar for the working day based on information from a public Google Calendar.
 The bar uses an addressable led strip and a Raspberry Pi Pico W. It:

 - keeps you posted on how much of the workday (start of first meeting to end of last meeting) has already passed,
-- flashes when it's time for an event on the calendar,
+- changes colour when you're scheduled to be doing something,
 - rewards you with a pretty rainbow at hometime.

 ## Videos